toxsoft-org/ts4-targets/ts4-target-skf-legacy/lib/readme.txt

-Libraries directory

 Do NOT delete this file.
 It ensures that this directory will be stored in Git repository.
-3